Authentication and DPoP

 }

-Next, store the key pair somewhere secure because a resource server that requires DPoP will check whether the key pair remains the same for as long as you use a certain access token.
+Next, store the key pair somewhere secure because a resource server that requires DPoP will check whether the key pair remains the same for as long as you use a certain identity token.

 Step 2: Create a DPoP proof header for the authorisation endpoint